exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 / (timer( timer(d(tau)<=0)<900 ) + 900)
 ```

-Pick a time, for example 900s, such that (maximum time between purchases)<900s<(minimum time to get to pub mark)
+Pick a time, for example 900s, such that (maximum time between purchases)<900s<(minimum time to get to pub mark).

-### Idle vs manual strat efficiency
+### Idle vs Manual strat efficiency

 From Antharion, the ratio represents \\(log(\tau)/hour\\) efficiency of
 idle vs manual buying strategies.
+This does not take into account [cruising](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#theory-basics).
+T7 is unknown because the current manual strat is very complicated (not human viable) and isn't consistent enough to put on the chart.

 Theory | Manual | Auto | Ratio
 ---|---|---|---